MarioHewardt/netcorediag/app_running_slow_highcpu.md

 This will start the perf collection process.
 Let it run for about 20-30 seconds and then hit CTRL-C to exit the collection process.
 The output should tell you how many MBs of perf data was written.

+Alternatively, you can get the perf and LTTng trace data in netperf format by using the perfcollect tool (please see Installing the tools section).
+Once installed, run the following command:

+> ```bash
+> sudo ./perfcollect collect sampleTrace
+> ```

+Reproduce the problem and when done, hit CTRL-C to exit the perfcollect tool.
+You will see a sampleTrace.trace.zip file that you can view using Perfview on a Windows machine.

 ### Analyzing the trace
 When it comes to analyzing the profiler trace generated in the previous step, you have two options depending on if you generated a netperf file or used the native perf command in Linux.